 Why the range?
 The 52 week money savings challenge is designed to be possible for even those people who don’t have very much money left over after expenses.
 The smaller the amount of money you put in each week, the smaller your goal is for the year.
 If you have a larger income (or an increased ability to save), you put more in.
 Simple, right?

 Below I’ll map exactly how to save 3 different amounts of money: $1,378, $5,000 and $10,000.
-Choose the plan that is most achievable for YOU.
+Choose the savings goal that is most achievable for YOU.
 No matter how much you save, it’s important and will help protect you and your family in case of a financial surprise.

 How does the 52-week money challenge work?

 The 52-week savings challenge involves saving money incrementally each week.
 This really just means that you build on the amount you’ve saved the week previously.
 I recommend starting with the smallest amount of money first, especially if this is the first time you’ve ever tried a money challenge.
 Consistency is key.

-If your goal is to save $1,378 in a year, you’ll start by saving $1 in the first week.
+If your goal is to save $1,378 in a year, you’ll start by saving $1 in the first week of the challenge.
 Each week moving forward will be an increasing amount of money, adding an extra dollar each week.
-So for example, you’ll save $2 in week 2, $3 in week 3, $4 in week for and so on until you save $52 dollars in week 52.
+So for example, you’ll save $2 in the second week, $3 in the third week, $4 in week for and so on until you save $52 dollars in week 52.

 Want to be successful with the 52-week savings challenge?
 Here are some tips!